yhwh-script/elements/README.md

 # elements
 This is a framework for teaching you the [standards-conforming](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) **lifecycle implementation of customElements for WebComponents**.
-Check it out!
+However unofficial, but check it out!

-Minimalistic with less then 100 lines of code (LOCs) in the [main functionality](https://github.com/yhwh-script/elements/blob/main/src/elements/index.js) that will blow your mind, yet completely easy and understandable paradigm.
-Wanna start over?
+Minimalistic in the [main functionality](https://github.com/yhwh-script/elements/blob/main/src/elements/index.js) with less than 100 lines of code (LOCs) that will blow your mind, yet completely easy to follow paradigm, if you get it.
+Wanna think vanilla?
+Are you tired of all the frameworks?
+I think, I might have something for ya.

 ## Installation